SYSUMSC/hackreg-t1-backend/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and tell you how to deploy the project on a live system.

 #### Setting up local development environment
-1. Run these codes to fetch the copy of the project and install the dependent packages using npm.
+1. Run these commands to fetch the copy of the project and install the dependent packages using npm.
     ```
     git clone https://github.com/SYSUMSC/hackreg-t1-backend.git
     cd hackreg-t1-backend
     npm install
     ```
 2. Open `env/development.env`, and refer to the comments to set up mongodb and RSA SHA256 key pair.
+3. Install pm2 globally: `npm install pm2 -g`.
-3. Run these codes to fire up the development build!
+4. Run these commands to fire up the development build!
 Tips: With the help of nodemon, a recompile will automatically be executed whenever there are file changes in `src/` and `env/`.
     ```
     npm run dev
     ```